owhite/balancing-robot-notes/teensy40/LQI_experiment/README.md

 ## Modeling

-So now have a bunch of variables, to complete the LQI modeling.
+So now have a bunch of variables to complete the LQI modeling.
 Let's go:

 <img src="Figure3.png" alt="Plot result" width="600"/>